TritonDataCenter/manta-muskie/docs/internal/design.md

 ## Storage Picker

-One additional dependency in muskie is on a Moray shard (by convention the same one that marlin uses), to store the storage node `statvfs` information.
-Muskie periodically refreshes this and *always* selects storage nodes from the local cache on writes, as opposed to hitting Moray directly for this purpose.
-This is purely in-memory so all muskie *processes* have a cached copy.
+One additional dependency in muskie is on the Moray shard that maintains the storage node `statvfs` information.
+There are two options for muskie to query this information:

+- use the built-in picker that periodically refreshes the data from moray and selects storage nodes from the local cache on writes (this is purely in-memory so all muskie *processes* have a cached copy)

+- use the [Storinfo](https://github.com/joyent/manta-storinfo) service which
+  works in a similar way as picker to avoid hitting Moray directly for every object write

+By default, Muskie is configured to use Storinfo.
+If the service is not in the Manta deployment and you wish to eliminate the dependency on it, you can switch to use the local picker by updating SAPI metadata:

+    $ sdc-sapi /services/$(sdc-sapi /services?name=webapi | json -Ha uuid) \
+        -X PUT -d '{"action": "update", "metadata": {"WEBAPI_USE_PICKER": true}}'

 # Monitoring